MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 - An active connection to the Internet.

-## Set the display language for Power Automate for desktop
+## Set the display language for Power Automate

 The language used in Power Automate for desktop is the display language selected on your Windows OS.
 Get more details on how to [manage display language settings in Windows 10](https://support.microsoft.com/windows/manage-display-language-settings-in-windows-10-219f28b0-9881-cd4c-75ca-dba919c52321).